icyflame21/Chatify/README.md

 - **User Profiles:** Manage user profiles with avatars and names.
 - **Responsive Design:** Optimized for both desktop and mobile devices.

+## Live Demo

+You can view the live application at: [Chatify Live Site](https://chatify-899.web.app/)

 ## Technologies Used

 - **React:** Front-end library for building the user interface.